Prince-Tee/tooling/README.md

 This repository hosts the code for the StegTechHub tooling website.
 The website provides a centralized platform for accessing various development tools and resources.

-## Technologies Used for this beatiful project
+## Technologies Used for this beautiful project

 The project leverages the following technologies: